-- “Is there a skill you’d want to develop or learn?” - People can get stuck in their ways and stop developing their career the way they intended to.
+- “Is there a skill you’d want to develop or learn?” - People can get stuck in their ways and stop working towards their career goals the way they intended to.
 Give them a chance to improve and grow.

 - “Do you have any doubts regarding your tasks?” - You might not be getting the results you want because the tasks aren’t as clear as you thought, instead of circling around hoping one day they’ll get there, avoid miscommunication and help them meet their goals.

-When using Hirebook’s Check-In feature, you’re able to set up the questions you find appropriate and your employees can answer them in the frequency you set, either weekly, biweekly, monthly or even quarterly.
+Take advantage of the 'Check-ins' feature within Hirebook’s Employee Engagement Software, you'll be able to set up the questions you find appropriate and your employees can answer them in the frequency you set, either weekly, biweekly, monthly, or even quarterly.

 Provide Them with the Right Tools

 We do not necessarily mean hardware equipment.
-When moving towards a home office or hybrid model, remote employees could be in the need of additional training on how to work effectively from another location, or even some knowledge on emotional wellbeing given what the world is going through.
+When moving towards a home office or hybrid model, remote employees could be in the need of additional training on how to work effectively from another location and take advantage of their new employee's space, or even some knowledge on emotional wellbeing given what the world is going through.

-Besides asking insightful questions, another way to boost productivity and keep your team engaged is to check in on them on a regular basis.
+Besides asking insightful questions, another way to boost productivity and keep your team engaged is to have regular check ins with them.
+Depending on how you see your employees’ performance you may decide if daily or weekly check ins are necessary and schedule accordingly.
 A lot of managers schedule calls either daily or every other day.
-You can have your usual one-on-ones where you focus more on individuals and have team calls to address team matters.
-By having a steady schedule of such meetings, employees will feel motivated to prepare themselves with insights and questions for every call and you’ll be able to:
+You can have your usual one on one meetings where you focus more on individuals and have team calls to address team matters.
+By having a steady schedule of such meetings, employees will feel motivated to prepare themselves with insights and questions for the meeting agenda of every call and you’ll be able to: